zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

 Style *dispersion/d3* computes the dispersion energy-correction used in the DFT-D3 method of Grimme :ref:`(Grimme1) <Grimme1>`.
-It would typically be used with a machine learning potential that was trained with results from plain DFT calculations without the dispersion correction through pair_style hybrid/overlay.
+It would typically be used with a machine learning (ML) potential that was trained with results from plain DFT calculations without the dispersion correction through pair_style hybrid/overlay.
 ML potentials are often combined *a posteriori* with dispersion energy-correction schemes (see *e.g.* :ref:`(Qamar) <Qamar>` and :ref:`(Batatia) <Batatia>`).